grandparkla/nyela/index.markdown

 ## Featured Artists

-Dexter Story and the All-Star New Year's Eve Band, featuring Raquel Rodriguez, Jimetta Rose, Kenneth Crouch, Chris Pierce, Kam Talbert, and more
+Dexter Story and the All-Star New Year's Eve Band, featuring Raquel Rodriguez, Jimetta Rose, Kenneth Crouch, Kam Talbert, and more

 The Beat Junkies featuring DJ Babu, Mr. Choc, and Shortkut